VilnaCRM-Org/website-infrastructure/.github/github_token_rotation.md

 ## Token Configuration and Best Practices

-- **Token Expiration**: Set token expiration to a maximum of 7 days to limit exposure.
+- **Token Expiration**: Token expiration by default is 1 hour to limit exposure.
 - **Required Permissions**: Limit token scopes to `metadata:read` and `contents:read`.
 - **Naming Conventions**: Name tokens with a clear structure (e.g., `github-rotation-token-<timestamp>`) for better audit trails.